 - The Death Watcher (Expected: June 6, 2024)

 A Summary of Chris Carter Books in Order

 Almost every Robert Hunter book tackles a new crime and murderer.
 The exception to this An Evil Mind and Hunting Evil which contain the same antagonist.
 Therefore, there will be minor spoilers for events in the summaries below.

-However, if you are looking for a refresher on the series in anticipation of Chris Carter’s most recent release, Genesis, the below summaries will be a wonderful guide.
+However, if you are looking for a refresher on the series in anticipation of Chris Carter’s upcoming release, The Death Watcher, the below summaries will be a wonderful guide.
 Or, if you’re wondering just how dark Carter gets with his depictions of murder, this will very quickly become apparent.
 The only summary missing from the below list is for his short story prequel: The Hunter.

 1. The Crucifix Killer